 "By restoring my pendant unto me, I have been restored to my corporeal form, but this place no longer holds any spiritual power.
 Without someone to care for it my power will soon dry up and I will be forced to sleep as I did before Harken awakened me."

 "Let me worry about that," said Darren, an idea already forming in the back of his mind.
+"You just stay here.
+In your condition, you can't leave this room."

 "But I must!"
 She insisted covering her chest with her hands once more.
 "Surely the world needs the assistance of one such as I. Stopping the spread of malevolence is my sacred duty."